Staatsrat/icmp_communication/README.md

 I will write that the user gets a response from the server.

-Later I will make a YouTube video on this too on my youtube.
+Later I will make a YouTube video on this too.